-The Doctor of Philosophy degree program in Allied Health Sciences was designed to promote knowledge across disciplines and informed collaboration among disciplines while promoting research in an area of specialization.
+The DElizabeth Hileoctor of Philosophy degree program in Allied Health Sciences was designed to promote knowledge across disciplines and informed collaboration among disciplines while promoting research in an area of specialization.
 Graduates are prepared to assume research faculty positions, particularly in allied health academic programs.
 At this time, specialization in Rehabilitation Sciences is available, with emphases in aging, biomechanics, cancer, musculoskeletal conditions, stroke or pediatrics.

-An internationally prominent faculty, state-of-the-art facilities and new technology combine to make the University of Oklahoma Health Sciences Center a leader in education, research and patient care.
-One of only four comprehensive academic health centers in the nation with seven professional schools, the OU Health Sciences Center serves approximately 4,000 students on the Oklahoma City and Tulsa campuses.
 The OU Health Sciences Center serves as the state's training facility for physicians, biomedical scientists, nurses, dentists, pharmacists, and a wide range of allied health and public health professionals.
 Located one mile south of the State Capitol, the OU Health Sciences Center is the cornerstone of the 300-acre Oklahoma Health Center, a complex of 30 public and private health care institutions.

 Faculty and students work closely together in the PhD program; therefore, prior to submission of an on-line application, a prospective student must identify a faculty member whose expertise is in the applicant's area of interest, has authority to chair a PhD committee, and agrees to serve as the students advisor if admitted.

-• Contact the Department of Rehabilitation Sciences to determine compatibility of educational goals with the program. • Go here for a list of faculty and their interests and research activities. • To see if a potential advisor has the authority to chair a doctoral committee (level 4), click on their name here. • Contact potential advisors.
+• To see if a potential advisor has the authority to chair a doctoral committee (level 4), click on their name here.

 To be considered for admission to the Ph.D. program after identifying a potential advisor, an applicant must meet the following requirements:

-Application Procedure
+10. Application Procedure

 Students may expect additional costs that include, but are not limited to, a personal computer, textbooks, lab fees, insurance, and supplies.
 Students are required to assume financial responsibilities for expenses associated with clinical requirements.
 For financial aid information, contact the Financial Aid Office at (405) 271-2118.

-Additional cost information: Bursar's Office Tuition and Fees Student Financial Aid
+Bursar's Office Tuition and Fees

 Students will conduct original research under the guidance and supervision of Allied Health faculty.
 The doctoral dissertation is required.

-Curriculum Requirements for the PhD degree in Allied Health Sciences (AHS) Total number of post-baccalaureate hours for graduation = 90
+Curriculum Requirements for the PhD degree in Allied Health Sciences (AHS)

 The 90 post-baccalaureate hours consist of the following: